 And then, we have arrived at our final destination, a little song called ‘Sister Ray.’
 17-plus minutes of raw-as-can-be rock and roll with a riff that just never stops.
 It’s not so much a proper ‘song’ as it is a riff — a riff that never lets up and by the power of its insistence, becomes a song.
 And what a song it is.
 Reed’s lyrics roll out like a stream of consciousness blur of sex, drugs and death.
 All the while, the guitars and organ fuse together into a sonic overload as Tucker never lets up for a moment.
 At the end of the 17-minute ride, we’re exhausted!
 “We were working in a very small studio with no isolation so it was all this noise just smashing into more noise” said Cale, “We never quite realized that there were technical problems in turning everything past nine.”

 Neither the Velvets, Lou Reed, nor John Cale ever made another record like ‘White Light, White Heat’ again.
 Though its influence guaranteed that many others would try, no one has ever come close.
 It feels entirely of the moment.
 Its power so genuine, the emotion so raw, it simply could never be copied, even by those who made it.
 We’re not saying it’s the best VU album — there may not be a ‘best’ VU album since they are really all very different animals — but it is certainly their most vicious and demanding platter.
 It’s heavy without being metal, and it’s metal without being heavy.
-The years has not snuffed out its fire.
-Someone check back in another 45 and see if it’s still smoldering.
+The years have not snuffed out its fire.